 Earlier this month, development banks from around the world took stock of where they stand and where they see their efforts having the greatest impact at a meeting organized by the World Bank and Brazil’s development bank, BNDES.

-in narrowing that gap.
+As the world strugglesin narrowing that gap.
 They can help to crowd-in the private sector and anchor private-public sector partnerships, particularly for infrastructure financing.

 Deadline: 23-Jan-2017 at 11:59:59 PM (Eastern Time – Washington D.C.)